Teach The World

 On Friday, 4th August, eighteen months after he had seized power, Idi Amin orders the expulsion of all Asians living in Uganda.
 The 50,000-strong community is given 90 days to leave.

-The International Olympic Committee (IOC) withdraws its invitation to Rhodesia to participate in the 1972 Olympics.
+On Thursday, 22nd August the International Olympic Committee (IOC) withdraws its invitation to Rhodesia to participate in the Munich Olympics, following the threat of a boycott by African nations.

 Sir Francis Chichester dies on 26th August, aged 70.